Stromner/GEC/README.md

 # Game Emulator Collector (GEC)

-Front-end program to have a unified way to launch games for different emulators. **No actual games or emulator code will be hosted within the project**
+Client to have a unified way to launch games for different emulators. **No actual games or emulator code will be hosted within the project for obvious reasons**

 ## Planned Work